Connecting communities to environmental health research.

 Who are we?

-The University of Cincinnati's Department of Environmental Health, Center for Environmental Genetics (CEG) Community Outreach and Engagement Core (COEC) works to translate scientific research into practical health promotion, disease prevention information, tools and resources for community members, public health decision-makers, and health care professionals.
+The University of Cincinnati's Department of Environmental Health, Center for Environmental Genetics (CEG) Community Outreach and Engagement Core (COEC) works to translate environmental health science into useable health promotion, disease prevention information, and tools and resources for community members, public health decision-makers, and health care professionals.

 How do we benefit the community?

 The UC COEC has been at the forefront of environmental health science, forming academic-community partnerships to address issues identified by the community related to air exposure to manganese and other metals, slurries of chemicals from the world’s largest hazardous waste incinerator, and hydraulic fracturing.
 We also provide outreach to physicians and health care professionals through workshops, seminars, and development of online educational modules for Continuing Medical Education (CME) and Continuing Nursing Education (CNE).
-The COEC is also innovatively applying community-based participatory research (CBPR) in the “transdisciplinary classroom” by developing cross-training opportunities for students in journalism, environmental health science, and technical writing.
+The COEC is innovatively applying community-based participatory research (CBPR) in the “transdisciplinary classroom” by developing cross-training opportunities for students in journalism and environmental health science.

 As the COEC increases community members’ awareness of environmental health and the specific issues that face particular communities, members can then become more actively involved in advocating for the health of themselves, their families, and their communities.